Stranger from Venus: Plot

 When governmental officials arrive at the inn, the stranger from Venus outlines his purpose for coming to Earth: to prepare the way for the arrival of his superiors, who have a dire warning for humanity's leaders.
 Humans are developing dangerous technologies without measuring their long-term destructive consequences.
 Nuclear explosions create very dangerous magnetic field effects that threaten Venus and the other planets.
 Should fifty hydrogen bombs be exploded in the same general location in a future atomic war, they could alter the Earth's orbit, affecting its gravitational field and thus the orbits and gravity of all other planets in the Solar System.
 The stranger makes a promise that if Earth eliminates these dangers, Venus will share some of its higher scientific knowledge.
 During the meeting, however, the alien concludes that humanity is far from ready to receive such advanced knowledge and announces this conclusion to the British officials.

-After his communication disc, allowing him to contact the approaching spaceship, is removed from his room by a policeman, the alien quickly realises that an interplanetary meeting of minds can never take place.
+After his communication disc, which allows him to contact the approaching spaceship, is removed from his room by a policeman, the alien quickly realises that an interplanetary meeting of minds can never take place.
 The British military soon arrives and cordons off the spaceship's landing site.
 They turn it into a magnetic trap in order to seize the Venusian saucer for its advanced technology.

-Should the government carry out this warlike action, the stranger assures Walker that an immediate retaliation from an orbiting mothership would terminate all life in England.
-Walker tries to dissuade the war ministry, without success, so he acquires the stolen communication disc and returns it.
-The alien is able to warn away the approaching spaceship and an interplanetary conflict is avoided.
+Should the government carry out this warlike action, the stranger assures Walker that an immediate retaliation from an orbiting mother ship would terminate all life in England.
+Walker tries to dissuade the war ministry, without success, so he acquires the stolen communication disc and returns it to the alien, who is then able to warn away the approaching spaceship so an interplanetary conflict is avoided.
 Discussion with all of Earth's leaders has been derailed by the British government's short-sighted greed and treachery.
 The future now uncertain, and his peaceful mission to Earth a failure, the stranger from Venus speaks one final time to Susan North and vanishes without a trace.